genuary2021/genuary2021.github.io/index.md

 # [PROMPTS](prompts)

 Click for the [prompts](prompts) for each day.
-These are the actual prompts, but you're only supposed to do them on that particular day (Earth time zones).
+These are the actual prompts, but you're only supposed to do them on that particular day.
 Though if you decided to cheat and implement all these prompts before the start of January 2021, that would actually be pretty impressive.
 Share them too!

 # TIPS & TRICKS